-When Y2K hit at the turn of the millenium, the world began losing the special era of the 1990s.
+When Y2K hit at the turn of the millennium, the world began losing the special era of the 1990s.
 It was a decade of indie music, baggy clothes, Pokémon, and lots of fun television.

 The biggest TV series of the era saw Jennifer Aniston, Jerry Seinfeld, James Gandolfini, and George Clooney grace the screen with their at-the-time unknown presences and promising careers.